 These services will provide a strong sense of community, meeting the complex, unique, and changing needs of each individual.

-To date, Alegria has been awarded contracts from the Regional Center to develop 7 housing developments in collaboration with the Housing Consortium of the East Bay.
-These include 7 Special Residential Homes, serving adults and seniors with behavioral challenges and medical needs.
+To date, Alegria has been awarded contracts from the Regional Center to develop 9 housing developments in collaboration with the Housing Consortium of the East Bay (HCEB).
+These include 9 Special Residential Homes, serving adults and seniors with behavioral challenges and medical needs.